-The Mahindra Bolero has been around for roughly 15 years, and still stands strong to this day, thanks to some sticklers who've always had faith in the MUV's built-to-last character, space and its low maintenance costs.
-Now shortened in terms of length, it fits into the sub-4 metre category.
-We find out if old is truly gold.
+The Mahindra Bolero has been around for roughly 2 decades, and still stands strong to this day, thanks to some sticklers who've always had faith in the MUV's built-to-last character, space and its low maintenance costs.
+Now shortened in terms of length, it fits into the sub-4 metre category – which also explains the drop in Mahindra Bolero price.

-The Bolero Power+ is identical to the regular Bolero, but you'll notice that the front and rear bumpers have been trimmed considerably to meet sub-4 metre regulations.
 The sharp edges remain; its slab-like side profile and roof are pretty much there to remind you this is still your good, old Bolero.
 There are also some graphics along the sides for those looking for something a little refreshing.
-The wheel cap design remains the same, and it gets 15-inch wheels.
+The wheel cap design, too, remains unchanged, and it gets 15-inch wheels.

-The Mahindra Bolero variants are as follows: Power Plus SLE, Power Plus SLX, Plus, Power Plus ZLX, SLE, Plus AC, SLX and ZLX.
-Features include central locking, power windows (front and rear), a height adjustable driver’s seat, a rear arm-rest for occupants, AUX compatibility, USB and Bluetooth connectivity and a rear wiper.
+The Mahindra Bolero variants are as follows: B4, B6, and B6 (O).
+Features include central locking, power windows (front and rear), a height-adjustable driver’s seat, a rear arm-rest for occupants, an infotainment system with AUX, USB and Bluetooth connectivity, and a rear wiper with washer.

 Engine Specifications & Performance

-Powering the Bolero are two engine options: a 1.5-litre, three-cylinder, turbo diesel engine that makes 70bhp and 195Nm of torque, and a 2.6-litre diesel engine that makes 63bhp and 195Nm of torque.
-Both engines are paired to a 5-speed manual gearbox.
+Powering the Mahindra Bolero new model is a sole engine: a 1.5-litre, three-cylinder, turbo diesel engine that makes 76bhp and 210Nm of torque.
+It comes paired to a 5-speed manual gearbox.
 The 1.5-litre motor is fairly responsive with very little turbo lag.
 Hardly any vibrations filter into the cabin, and refinement levels have improved as well.
 The Bolero cruises comfortably on the highway at about 100kmph.
 The hydraulic power steering makes driving the Bolero easy work, while the ride is compliant at city speeds.